2017 International Research Training Program Scholarships (iRTP)

-Macquarie University funds Higher Degree Research (HDR) scholarships through the International Postgraduate Research Scholarship scheme (IPRS) and Macquarie Research Excellence Scholarship Scheme (MQRES) for international candidates.
+Macquarie University funds Higher Degree Research (HDR) scholarships through the Research Training Program scheme (iRTP) and Macquarie Research Training Program scholarship scheme (iMQRTP) for international candidates.
 We fund postgraduate candidates of exceptional research promise and develop researchers with a proven capacity for research.

 The Strategic Research Framework 2015 – 2024 is our roadmap by which we deliver World - Leading Research with World - Changing Impact.